Educators Share Their Top Tips for Teaching Gratitude to Kids

 It’s easy to go through the motions and teach kids how to be polite.
 While teaching them to say “please” and “thank you” is certainly a valuable habit, instilling the concept of gratitude in children creates much deeper and long-lasting results.

 It can be difficult to help kids grasp the notion of gratitude, especially when they’re young and struggle to understand abstract ideas.
-However, learning gratitude will help kids become more sensitive to the feelings of others, develop empathy, gain perspective and cultivate other life skills that will benefit them and others in the future.
+Learning gratitude will help kids become more sensitive to the feelings of others, develop empathy, gain perspective and cultivate other life skills that will benefit them and others in the future—so how can you help facilitate that?
+If you’re hoping to infuse a lifestyle of gratitude in the students you teach—or even in your own children, there are some key ways you can influence the next generation (without turning to perhaps heavy-handed childcare provider gift suggestion lists.)

 7 Tips and activities for teaching gratitude to kids